czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 ![image]({{ site.baseurl }}/images/yang-single-issue.png)

-Tom Steyer is a businessman who became a climate activist.
+Tom Steyer is a businessman who became a climate activist, so he tends to speak more about the economy and the environment.

 ![image]({{ site.baseurl }}/images/steyer-single-issue.png)

-But everyone pales in comparison to Tulsi Gabbard, who spent more than half of her speaking time talking about foreign policy.
-Her background as a veteran who served in Iraq and Kuwait explains her credibility and expertise on the issue.
+But everyone pales in comparison to Tulsi Gabbard, who spent almost two thirds of her time talking about foreign policy.
+Understandable, given her background as a veteran who served in Iraq and Kuwait, and a fierce opposition of American interventionism.

 ![image]({{ site.baseurl }}/images/gabbard-single-issue.png)

-## Dammit Joe, can you just let me finish?
+# Dammit Joe, can you just let me finish?

-I remember my elementary school had a debate club that I joined.
+When I was in elementary, I joined our schools debate club.
 Actually my parents made me join because they thought it would help with public speaking (it didn't).
-But, I vaguely remember one debater interrupting another was frowned upon.
+The topics were less consequential, like whether zoos should exist or whether chores had a positive influence.
 (We also were given more than 23 seconds to make a case).
+I don't remember much because, like other kids in that club, I never attended.
+But, I vaguely remember a rule against one debater interrupting another.

 It certainly seems on the big stage, there are many instances of one candidate interrupting another.
-Are some candidates more eager to interrupt than others?
-I took a ranked the worst offenders by looking at candidates with the highest number of **speaking without being asked a question by a moderator**.
+How often does this happen and are some candidates more eager to interrupt than others?
+I defined an "interruption" as a **candidate speaking without being asked a question by a moderator**.

+Of the 14 hours and 47 minutes the candidates spoke, **55 minutes, 31 seconds of that was one candidate interrupting another**.

+Here are the worst offenders:

 ![image]({{ site.baseurl }}/images/interruption-number.png)